Study overview

 Study structure

-The Master's programme is characterised above all by its diverse elective options.
-For each of the three module groups, you can freely choose from a portfolio of modules.
-This allows you to design the Master's degree entirely according to your personal interests.
-You only have to pay attention to the minimum number of ECTS points per module group.
+The Master's programme is divided into three module groups (Management, Technology, Project Planning and Operations), two team-oriented projects and a Master's thesis.
+The Master's degree programme is characterised above all by its wide range of elective options.
+For each of the three module groups, a minimum number of ECTS can be freely selected from a portfolio of modules.
+In addition, 20 ECTS can be freely chosen from all three module groups.
+This allows you to organise your Master's degree entirely according to your personal interests.
+You only have to pay attention to the minimum number of ECTS credits per module group.

 In addition to the three module groups, there are two practice-oriented projects.
 The Master's programme is rounded off by your Master's thesis.
+The order of the module groups and their modules does not matter except for that of the Master's thesis.

-To illustrate the design possibilities of the study programme,two sample study programmes were created.
+To illustrate the design possibilities of the study programme, two sample study programmes were created.
 The examples presented here show a strongly economic and technical design of the Master's programme.
 However, it is entirely up to you how you organise your Master's programme and which focal points you choose.

 Accreditation